ImtiazVision/Amazon-Web-Services-AWS-/Chunk_9_AWS_Lambda.md

-Lambda is best suited for tiny, static code snippets.
+**AWS Lambda** : is best suited for tiny, static code snippets.
 Lambda functions are part of the infrastructure, not the application.
 One of our favorite ways to utilize Lambda is as a plugin system for other AWS services like S3, ALB, CloudFormation, CloudFront, Kinesis, CloudWatch, etc.